XiaoLeGG/mobility-agent/design_materials/encapsulate_design.md

 ##### 2.1.7.3 Return

-- result (ndarray) -  A 4-dimension numpy array indicating the result table with indivisual id, location (latitude and longitude) and the location frequency  for each location of the individuals.
+- result (ndarray) -  A 4-dimension numpy array indicating the result table with individual id, location (latitude and longitude) and the location frequency  for each location of the individuals.

 #### 2.1.8 Individual mobility network

 ##### 2.1.8.1 Description

-Compute the individual mobility network of a set of individuals in a TrajDataFrame.
+Compute the individual mobility network of a set of individuals.
 An Individual Mobility Network (aka IMN) of an individual `u` is a directed graph `G_u=(V,E)`, where `V` is the set of nodes and `E` is the set of edges.
-Nodes indicate locations visisted by `u`, and edges indicate trips between two locations by `u`.
+Nodes indicate locations visited by `u`, and edges indicate trips between two locations by `u`.
 The weight of edges is the number of travel performed by `u` on that edge.

 Warning: The input TrajDataFrame must be sorted in ascending order by datetime.